Reverend Nancy Reid-McKee – Minister

 Stephanie C

 Stephanie Chia grew up in Montana where she earned Bachelor’s Degree in Human Communication Theory.
-She has lived on both coasts, farmed, run her own business, coordinated engineers, managed offices and has lived on Whidbey Island with her husband and two children for the last 16 years.
+She has lived on both coasts, farmed, run her own business, coordinated engineers, managed offices and now lives on Whidbey Island with her husband and two children.

 Bug Morales – Onsite Coordinator